 Now based at Peter McVerry Trust’s Open Access Centre in Upper Sherrard Street but is now based out of Information and Advice Centre in Bekeley Street, Dublin 7.
 Peter’s ongoing work with and campaigning on behalf of troubled young people has made him one of the most prophetic voices in Ireland today.

 Speaking at the 50th Eucharistic Congress held in Dublin in June 2013 he said: “In a community that loves one another, there should be no-one poor, (unless all are poor); there should be no-one homeless, no-one lonely, no-one sick or alone without visitors, no-one in prison who has been abandoned and written off, there should be no-one rejected or marginalized.”

 The Meaning is in the Shadows is a collection of writings by Fr McVerry, which reflect on his experiences working in Dublin’s inner city.
 He questions the structures that affect the lives of those on the margins and makes radical suggestions for change.

 Jesus:Social Revolutionary? is the new book written by Fr McVerry, challenging Christian churches to re-examine their priorities, saying that social justice should be at the heart of all that the Christian churches preach and do.

 The God of Mercy, The God of Gospels (April 2016)

 All books are published by Veritas, and can be ordered online here.

 In June 2014 he was awarded the Lifetime achievement award at the Pride of Ireland awards and in June 2015 he was awarded the Human Rights Prize by the French Ambassador to Ireland Jean-Pierre Thebault.
 More recently he was awarded Rehab People of the Year Award in 2018.

 Fr Peter McVerry has also been awarded a number of other high profile awards in recognition of his work with vulnerable young people.
-A list of recent awards is available here.
+A full list of recent awards is available below.